TRIPA: Talents, Roles, Insights, Performance, Awareness. Insights through data-driven approach.

 Transforming quality control (QC)

-Implementing TRIPA’s data-driven recommendations transformed PharmaCo’s production line.
-As a result, persistent quality issues were eradicated, eliminating the annual loss of $85,000 tied to contamination issues.
+Persistent quality issues were effectively eradicated, eliminating the annual loss of 15 percent tied to contamination issues.

 Importantly, these changes brought about more than just financial benefits.
 Employees felt their unique skills were valued and efficiently used, increasing morale, productivity, and overall performance.